danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/EmojiVersion-Article.md

 let v14 = EmojiVersion.v14
 ```

-You can also get the emoji version supported by a certain OS version, for instance:
+You can also get the emoji version supported by a certain OS version:

 ```swift
 EmojiVersion(iOS: 15.4).version    // 14.0